-As a result, in the future, we will need additional financing to support our continuing operations.
-Until such time that we can generate significant revenue from product sales, if ever, we expect to finance our operations through a combination of public or debt financings or other sources, which may include collaborations with third parties.
+As a result, we will need additional financing to support our continuing operations.
+Until such time that we can generate significant revenue from product sales, if ever, we expect to finance our operations through a combination of public or private equity or debt financings or other sources, which may include collaborations with third parties.
 Arrangements with collaborators or others may require us to relinquish rights to certain of our technologies or product candidates.
-In addition, we may never successfully complete development of any of our product candidates; obtain adequate patent protection or other exclusivity for our product candidates; obtain necessary regulatory approval for our product candidates; or achieve commercial viability for any approved product.
+In addition, we may never successfully complete development of any of our product candidates, obtain adequate patent protection for our technology, obtain necessary regulatory approval for our product candidates or achieve commercial viability for any approved product.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 Our inability to raise capital as and when needed would have a negative impact on our financial condition and on our ability to pursue our business strategy.
 We will need to generate significant revenue to achieve profitability, and we may never do so.

-We expect that our existing cash, cash equivalents and marketable securities as of December 31, 2016 will enable us to fund our operating expenses and capital expenditure requirements, based on our current operating plan, into the second quarter of 2018.
-See "-Liquidity and Capital Resources".
+We expect that our existing cash and cash equivalents as of December 31, 2015, in addition to the funds raised by our public offering of common stock in January 2016, will enable us to fund our operating expenses and capital expenditure requirements, based on our current operating plan, into the beginning of 2018.
+See "-Liquidity and Capital Resources."